openstack/puppet-openstack-guide/doc/source/reviews.rst

 submitted patches automatically trigger a job that runs its rspec-puppet tests.
 This job is considered to be a gate in that no code is allowed to be merged that does not pass these tests.
-The results of this job are listed for every patch as a +1 Verified vote from Jenkis.
+The results of this job are listed for every patch as a +1 Verified vote from Jenkins.

 Any users can +/- 1 a commit and add comments on commit, but only members of the puppet-manager-core group have the ability to +2 and approve code to be